Need to know

 - Keep your passport in a secure place when at home.

-- Some countries require that foreigners have their passports with them at all times.
-If this is the case, keep it on your person, not in your bag (which
+- Some countries require foreigners to have their passports with them at all times.
+If so, keep it on your person, not in your bag (which could easily be snatched).

-- Use a money belt to carry your passport, cash, credit cards and other small essentials, and keep your passport in a zip-lock bag to protect it from water damage.
+- Use a money belt to carry your passport, cash, credit cards and other small essentials, and keep your passport in a ziplock bag to protect it from water damage.